Sauercloud/RWCTF21-VirtualBox-61-escape/README.md

 ## What?

-This is our solution for RealWorld CTF's "Box Escape" challenge from the 2020/2021 quals.
-Currently a 0day but we'll add the CVE number once there is one.
+This is our solution for RealWorld CTF's "Box Escape" challenge from the 2020/2021 quals. ~~Currently a 0day but we'll add the CVE number once there is one.~~ CVE-2021-2119

 ## How does it work?